 B) Second Languages and Video Games

-1. deHaan, J. (Ed.)
+These research projects investigate how various video game genres help or hinder the process of second language acquisition.1. deHaan, J. (Ed.)
 (2013).
 Video Games and Second Language Acquisition: 6 Case Studies.
 Common Ground Press: Chicago, USA.

 2. deHaan, J & Kono, F. (2010).
 The effect of interactivity with WarioWare minigames on second language vocabulary learning.
 Journal of Digital Games Research, Volume 4(2), 47-59.